20 Days Uganda Safari

 Day 7: Transfer to Kibale Forest National Park

-You will after your breakfast set off on a 4 hour journey to Kibale Forest National Park.
-On the Drive to Kibale National Park you will be able to enjoy an impressive sight of the legendary “Mountains of the Moon” which you will clearly see on the road to Fort Portal.
-You will have lunch in Fort Portal and proceed to Kibale Forest national Park.
-You will then choose either go to the unique Bigodi swamp eco-tourism site where you will see uncommon plants and rare bird species such as the Great Blue Turacco, little Bulbul, Rwenzori Turaco and the Narina Trogon, among others or visit the crater lakes area to enjoy the beautiful scenery.
+After breakfast, set off on a 4-hour journey to Kibale Forest National Park.
+On the Drive to Kibale National Park, you will be able to enjoy an impressive sight of the legendary “Mountains of the Moon” which you will clearly see on the road to Fort Portal.
+You will have lunch in Fort Portal and proceed to Kibale Forest National Park.
+You will then choose either go to the unique Bigodi swamp eco-tourism site where you will see uncommon plants and rare bird species such as the Great Blue Turaco, little Bulbul, Rwenzori Turaco, and the Narina Trogon, among others, or visit the crater lakes area to enjoy the beautiful scenery.
 Dinner and overnight will be at the lodge of your booking

 Day 8: Chimpanzee tracking and swamp walk for bird watching

 You will, after breakfast, head to Kibale Forest National Park to view the primates.
-The activity begins at 8.00am with a briefing of the rule for trekking the chimpanzees after which you set off to search for them in the forest.
-The exercise takes half a day and along the way you will see other primates such as Grey cheeked Mangabeys, Phoestes, Red-Colobus and the Blue tailed and the Red-tailed monkeys swinging in the braches of this thick forest.
-Your guide will give you informative briefings on the lifestyles of the primates you will be coming across and on the plants as well as on the insects and butterflies in this forest to ensure that the trek is not only enjoyable but informative as well..
+The activity begins at 8.00 am with a briefing on the rules for trekking the chimpanzees after which you set off to search for them in the forest.
+The exercise takes half a day and along the way, you will see other primates such as Grey cheeked Mangabeys, Phoestes, Red-Colobus, and the Blue-tailed and the Red-tailed monkeys swinging in the branches of this thick forest.
+Your guide will give you informative briefings on the lifestyles of the primates you will be coming across and on the plants as well as on the insects and butterflies in this forest to ensure that the trek is not only enjoyable but informative as well.

 Day 9: Transfer to Murchison Falls National Park (441 Kms)

-You will set off on a 9 hour journey to Murchison Falls National Park.
-The drive is through verdant countryside interpassing traditional homesteads and farms and via the town of Hoima where you have a lunch break.
+You will set off on a 6-hour journey to Murchison Falls National Park.
+The drive is through verdant countryside inter-passing traditional homesteads and farms and via the town of Hoima where you have a lunch break.
 You will continue the journey to Murchison Falls National Park arriving late in the afternoon.
 Dinner and overnight will be at the lodge of your booking

 Day 10: Game Drive and Boat Cruise

-Day 11: Visit to the top of the fall and travel to Kitgum town
+Day 11: Visit the top of the fall and travel to Kitgum town

-You will after your breakfast visit the “top of the thunderous Murchison falls”, where you will observe the River Nile squeezing itself in a 7 meter gorge before tumbling 40 meters down in a thunderous explosion and then flows down into a very peaceful river whose water banks are swarmed with a profusion of water and land animals as well as birds.
-You will thereafter set off on a 9 hour journey to Kitgum in the northern part of Uganda where you will have an overnight stopover.
+You will after your breakfast visit the “top of the thunderous Murchison falls”, where you will observe the River Nile squeezing itself into a 7-meter gorge before tumbling 40 meters down in a thunderous explosion and then flowing down into a very peaceful river whose water banks are swarmed with a profusion of water and land animals as well as birds.
+You will thereafter set off on a 9-hour journey to Kitgum in the northern part of Uganda where you will have an overnight stopover.
 You will have dinner and overnight at the lodge of your booking.

 Day 12: Drive to Kidepo Valley National Park